simolus3/drift/docs/docs/queries.md

 { .annotate }

 1. If the primary key of the table is an auto-incrementing integer, the ID will be the value of the primary key.
-    If the primary key is anything else, Drift adds a column named `rowid` to the table and returns the value of that column.
+    If the primary key is anything else, the `rowid` of the new record will be returned.

 {{ load_snippet('manager_simple_create_single','lib/snippets/queries.dart.excerpt.json') }}